Kuči (tribe): Oral traditions

+Another late 19th century tradition was recorded by Jovan Erdeljanović in Kuči, the most intricate versions of which were from Kržanj, Žikoviće, Kostroviće, Bezihovo, Kute, Podgrad and Lazorce.
+According to this story, the Old Kuči descended from Gojko, the brother of King Vukašin.
+His descendants were forced to flee Shkodra with the Ottoman invasion and settled in Brštan.
+Gojko Mrnjavčevic, however, is a fictional character in Serb epic poetry, who dies in the 1371 Battle of Maritsa in folk tradition itself.

+Language

 The South Slavic dialect spoken in Kuči forms a speech group with Bratonožići and Piperi.
 South Slavic in these three communities is marked by close contact with the northern Albanian dialects of Malësia.
 This is especially apparent in the dialects of Kuči and Bratonožići, largely because of the historic bilingualism that was present in the area.